 3.3.5 Study Group 17 Regional Group for Africa (SG17-RG-AFR)

 At its April 2015 SG17 meeting, the African Regional Group for SG17 was created.
 Mr Michael KATUNDU (Kenya) is the chairman of the African Regional Group and Mr Mohamed ELHAJ (Sudan) and Mr Patrick MWESIGWA (Uganda) and Mr Mohamed TOURÉ (Guinea) are the Vice Chairmen of the group.
-SG17-RG-AFR met once in Abidjan, Côte d’Ivoire, from 21 to 22 January 2016.
-The meeting identified number of hot topics of interest to Africa.
+SG17-RG-AFR met twice in Abidjan, Côte d’Ivoire, from 21 to 22 January 2016, and in Khartoum, Sudan (Republic of), from 27 – 28 July 2016.
+The first meeting identified number of hot topics of interest to Africa.
 In addition, the meeting generated several ideas for a structure of the regional group including candidate topics for focal points.
 The meeting discussed three input contributions and prepared two output contributions to be sent to the next SG17 meeting in March 2016.
+The second meeting agreed a structure of the regional group having three working groups:

+WG 1: Cybersecurity, co-chaired by Mr Adetunji BASORUN (Nigeri’), and Mr N’takpe Ernest ’OKA (Côte d’Ivoire, République du)).

+WG 2: Electronic Transaction and Mobile Security, co-chaired by Mr Abubakar MAINA (Nigeria), and Mr William K’DIO (Côte d’Ivoire, République du)).

+WG 3: Internet Infrastructure Security, co-chaired by Mr Mutaz ISHAG (Sudan, Republic of), and Mr Egide NDAYIZEYE (Burundi), Mr Bertrand Kisito NGA (Cameroon).

 3.4 Projects